-This set of PDF worksheets allows KS2 children to explore more ambitious vocabulary for their own writing.
+Support pupils in KS2 to explore more ambitious vocabulary for their own writing using the activities provided in this resource pack.
 Each task – understand, explain, challenge, test, apply – explores how choosing more powerful synonyms for everyday verbs can change the meaning of a sentence, and give writing more impact.

 This primary resource is divided into five sections: